wp-plugins/oik-nivo-slider/readme.txt

 ]`

 = How do I make the images link to my content? =
+There are two methods.

+If your slide show is created from attached images then use the oik custom image link URL field in the Add Media dialog to set the target for the link.

+Alternatively build the slideshow dynamically from images attached to related content.

-Use the post_type parameter to specify the content type and either the post_parent parameter for hierarchical content types or category for posts or other selection criteria for other content types
+Use the post_type parameter to specify the content type and

+* either the post_parent parameter for hierarchical content types
+* or category for posts
+* or other selection criteria for other content types

 `[nivo
   post_type="post_type - Post type to display"